KenKundert/nestedtext/doc/file_format.rst

     by a space (``:␣``) or a line break, the line is a *key item*.
 After comments and blank lines have been removed, adjacent key items with the same indentation level are combined in order into a multiline key.
-The key value is the multiline string with the tags removed.
+The key itself is the multiline string with the tags removed.
 Any leading white space that follows the tag is retained, as is any trailing white space and all newlines except the last.